CNN TV

 The crowds swarm to see the star attraction, abuzz with excitement.
 What will this freak of human sprinting do?
 How fast can the Lightning Bolt strike this time, they wonder.

 The ring master cracks his whip; our hero sets off, then, oh dear: “Sorry folks, our star attraction started a fraction of one second too early.
 The race is off.”
-Read the rest of this entry »
+FULL POST

 Filed under: Athletics